 So, I figure, with the time period lapse for both post and prepayment audits, I have until August-ish until the providers that provide the above-referenced services need me.

 Do not think for one second that because your particular type of health care service has not been audited yet, that your particular type of service is safe.
 The audits are coming.
 It’s just a matter of when.

-Posted on May 8, 2013, in Dentistry Services, DHHS, Division of Medical Assistance, Durable Medical Equipment, Health Care Providers, Medicaid, Medicaid Audits, Mental Health, North Carolina, Outpatient Behavioral Health, RAC audits, Tentative Notices of Overpayment, Termination of Medicaid Contract and tagged Division of Medical Assistance, Health care provider, Inpatient Hospital Claims, Laboratory Claims, Long-term Hospital Claims, Medicaid, Mental health, Outpatient Hospital Claims, Recovery Audit Contractor, Specialized Outpatient Therapy Claims, Tentative Notice of Overpayment, X-Ray Claims.
+Posted on May 8, 2013, in Dentistry Services, DHHS, Division of Medical Assistance, Durable Medical Equipment, Health Care Providers and Services, Medicaid, Medicaid Audits, Mental Health, North Carolina, Outpatient Behavioral Health, RAC Audits, Tentative Notices of Overpayment, Termination of Medicaid Contract and tagged Division of Medical Assistance, Health care provider, Inpatient Hospital Claims, Laboratory Claims, Long-term Hospital Claims, Medicaid, Mental health, Outpatient Hospital Claims, Recovery Audit Contractor, Specialized Outpatient Therapy Claims, Tentative Notice of Overpayment, X-Ray Claims.
 Bookmark the permalink.
 Leave a comment.